How Much Does It Cost to Replace a Flat Roof?

 A flat roof might cost anything from £1,000 - £5,000 on average.
 This appears to be a large range, but it is due to all the elements that influence the flat roof replacement price.

-A garage roof is the most prevalent sort of flat roof that requires replacement or repair.
+A garage roof is the most common type of flat roof that requires replacement or repair.

 For a single flat garage roof replacement, expect to pay between £700 - £1,000, with a double garage roof costing roughly 50% more.